mathew-2/data-science-portfolio/README.md

 -  ⁠Engaging in foundational AI research for scalable AI systems.

 ### Cellstrat | Data Science Intern | Bangalore (Jan '24 - Mar '24)
--  ⁠Enhanced a Knowledge Mining chatbot with AWS services.
+-  Enhanced a Knowledge Mining chatbot with AWS services.
--⁠  ⁠Developed a chatbot using the Amazon Titan model for an AWS workshop.
+-⁠  Developed a chatbot using the Amazon Titan model for an AWS workshop.
--⁠  ⁠Evaluated over 50 different voices and 30-40 prompts for PhoneCallGPT.
+-⁠  Evaluated over 50 different voices and 30-40 prompts for PhoneCallGPT.

-### EY | Data Analytics Intern | Bangalore (Jun '23 - Jul '23)
+### Ersnt and Young (EY) | Data Analytics Intern | Bangalore (Jun '23 - Jul '23)
--⁠  ⁠Developed a 3-layer LSTM for sales prediction with an MAE of 0.0919.
+-⁠  Developed a 3-layer LSTM for sales prediction with an MAE of 0.0919.
 -⁠  Implemented LeakyReLU activation and MSE loss for high prediction accuracy.

 ### Follicular Stage Identification Project | Computer Vision Research Intern | IIT Kharagpur (May '23 - Present)